Molecular symmetry: Symmetry of molecular orbitals

 When Schrodinger's 3D wave equation is applied to a one-electron atom it provides a number of solutions called wave functions that are then used to label the allowed energy levels in that atom.
 Exact solutions of this kind are usually described by three quantum numbers, n, l and m from which the probable radial and angular distribution of the electron around the atom can be computed.
-This type of deduction leads to the familiar s, p, d, f, ... description of atomic orbitals based on the l and m quantum numbers.
+This type of deduction leads to the familiar s, p, d, f,… description of atomic orbitals based on the l and m quantum numbers.
 Each solution is a base vector from which more complex structures may be constructed.
 Descriptions of many-electron atoms use the one-electron model to build models that are sometimes pictured as multiple electrons in the simple structure.
 Molecular orbitals then take linear combinations of atomic orbitals (LCAOs) to explain the distribution of electrons over multiple atoms within a molecule.
-Atomic orbital symmetry follows from the angular part of the wave function which increases in complexity in the series s,p,d,f,... so that s orbitals only have radial symmetry while p orbital base vectors have a symmetry identical to that of the Cartesian polar base vectors.
+Atomic orbital symmetry follows from the angular part of the wave function which increases in complexity in the series s, p, d, f,… so that s orbitals only have radial symmetry while p orbital base vectors have a symmetry identical to that of the Cartesian polar base vectors.

 Consider the example of water (H_{2}O), which has the C_{2v} symmetry described above.
-The 2p_{x} orbital of oxygen has, like the x base vector, B_{1} symmetry.
-It is oriented perpendicular to the plane of the molecule and switches sign with a C_{2} and a σ_{v}'(yz) operation, but remains unchanged with the other two operations (obviously, the character for the identity operation is always +1).
+The 2p_{x} orbital of oxygen has, like the × base vector, B_{1} symmetry.
+It is oriented perpendicular to the plane of the molecule and switches sign with a C_{2} and a σ_{v}′(yz) operation, but remains unchanged with the other two operations (obviously, the character for the identity operation is always +1).
 This orbital's character set is thus {1, −1, 1, −1}, corresponding to the B_{1} irreducible representation.
-Likewise, the 2p_{z} orbital is seen to have the symmetry of the A_{1} irreducible representation (i.e.: none of the symmetry operations change it), 2p_{y} B_{2}, and the 3d_{xy} orbital A_{2}.
+Likewise, the 2p_{z} orbital is seen to have the symmetry of the A_{1} irreducible representation (i.e., none of the symmetry operations change it), 2p_{y} B_{2}, and the 3d_{xy} orbital A_{2}.
 These assignments are noted in the rightmost columns of the table.

 Each molecular orbital also has the symmetry of one irreducible representation.
-For example, ethylene (C_{2}H_{4}) has symmetry group D_{2h}, and its highest occupied molecular orbital (HOMO) is the bonding pi orbital which forms a basis for its irreducible representation B_{1u}.
+For example, ethylene (C_{2}H_{4}) has symmetry group D_{2h}, and its highest occupied molecular orbital (HOMO) is the bonding π orbital which forms a basis for its irreducible representation B_{1u}.